arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 - It gives to you the right to expect and demand that others respect your time.
 You can't expect others respect your time if you show no respect for theirs.

-- A person who cannot keep appointments on time, cannot keep scheduled commitments cannot be trusted in other ways either.
+- A person who cannot keep appointments on time or cannot keep scheduled commitments, cannot be trusted in other ways either.

 - People judges you by your punctuality.
 Most successful people make a point of having "instant reject criteria" to save their time in determining who they want to deal with - punctuality is one of these criteria.